smcck222/FR-Monitor/notes/Task 3 - FR App.md

 6. Madhav's Stuff: Liveness Detection + FR unknown face.

-7. Figure out a way to send JSON output to dashboard.
+Figure out a way to send JSON output to dashboard.

    - Send label alone
    - Send frame + label.
 How to send the frame, take care of it later.

+Vichu  - Dashboard, react, node.js
+Pranav - How to run FR app (python script) in BG (Windows) on bootup + make sure user doesn't shut it down.

 **Points to Remember:**